 Review of courtroom testimony of Forensic Biology personnel shall be accomplished at least once in each calendar year.
-Preferably, this review will be performed by the Biology/DNA Supervisor or another qualified analyst and documented on the Forensic Services courtroom testimony evaluation form.
+Preferably, this review will be performed by the Biology/DNA Supervisor or Property of Identification of Controlled Country of Controlled Cou another qualified analyst and documented on the Forensic Services courtroom testimony evaluation form.
 Alternatively, the evaluation may be completed by criminal justice personnel (e.g.,